ans-group/terraform-provider-ecloud/docs/data-sources/ecloud_loadbalancer.md

 # ecloud_loadbalancer Data Source

 This resource represents an eCloud LoadBalancer.
-This data source can be used to retrieve the ID of a particular load balancer.
+This data source can be used to retrieve the ID of a particular load-balancer.

 ## Example Usage